 or whisked with some lime juice and smeared on shrimp before grilling produced a wonderful caramelized and flavorful glaze.
 Yum.

-On our last trip to Oregon I brought home these two cookbooks.
+On our last trip to Oregon I came home two Oregon cookbooks.
+A Chef’s Bounty and The Vintner’s Kitchen.
 Both books are authored by Chef William King a highly acclaimed and award-winning Pacific Northwest chef.
-As you can imagine, the books are chock full of wonderful recipes and some of the finest food photography I’ve seen…compliments to photographer Rick Schaeffer.
+As you can imagine, the books are chock full of wonderful NW recipes.

 Which, of course, provided me with plenty of recipes in which to use these beautiful Oregon Hazelnuts that Cathy threw in the package as a bonus.
 I chose a Hazelnut Chicken Sausage recipe.
 Let’s take a look.